Here is a winning bet for you – Put it all on “Getting help now”.

 There are several reasons why gambling is so difficult to stop.
 Researchers consider the following factors that are important in understanding this habit:

-Individuals who are high in impulsivity exhibit poor self-control and emotional instability, which manifests in behaviours that might be risky and inappropriate, and that often lead to negative and undesirable consequences (Gay et al., 2011).
+Impulsive individuals exhibit poor self-control and emotional instability, which manifests in behaviours that might be risky and inappropriate, and that often lead to negative and undesirable consequences (Gay et al., 2011).

 Impulsivity, when characterised as the failure to resist a drive or impulse that is potentially harmful to the self or others, is a core feature of several psychiatric disorders, such as Obsessive Compulsive Disorder, Attention Deficit and Hyperactivity Disorder or Borderline Personality Disorder, as well as Impulse Control Disorders such as pathological gambling (Stahl et al., 2014).

 It has been suggested that there is no single personality trait that underlies the disposition for an impulsive action (Dick et al., 2010).
 It has been proposed that five dispositions underly this trait.
-These are positive urgency, negative urgency, sensation seeking, lack of planning, and lack of perseverance (Whiteside & Lynam, 2001).
+These are positive urgency, negative urgency, sensation seeking, lack of planning and lack of perseverance (Whiteside & Lynam, 2001).
 The positive urgency and negative urgency experienced by individuals are based on emotions (Dick et al., 2010).
 Positive urgency is a tendency to act rashly when experiencing a positive mood and negative urgency is the tendency to act rashly when experiencing a negative mood (Dick et al., 2010)

 Positive urgency – engaging in a rash action when experiencing extreme positive emotions – has been linked to pathological gambling in particular.

-Motives – Enhancement
+Reason#2: Motives – Enhancement

 Recently Australian researchers reported that, according to their survey, the five most commonly endorsed reasons for gambling were: firstly, for fun (62%); next, the chance of winning big money (52%); then it being something to do with friends and family (48%); to be sociable (40%); and excitement (38%).